vicariousdrama/nodeyez/_install_steps/2displayscreen.md

   or [here](https://www.amazon.com/gp/product/B083C12N57).

-If you can't source one from any of the above, reach out to me on [Twitter](https://twitter.com/vicariousdrama) or [Nostr](https://snort.social/p/npub1yx6pjypd4r7qh2gysjhvjd9l2km6hnm4amdnjyjw3467fy05rf0qfp7kza).
+If you can't source one from any of the above, reach out to me on [Nostr](https://snort.social/p/npub1yx6pjypd4r7qh2gysjhvjd9l2km6hnm4amdnjyjw3467fy05rf0qfp7kza).
 I have some extras that I can sell.

 **To setup the screen**